-That said, this “life sentence” is peppered with wonderful moments that keep you going, moments when you realize that you might actually be winning at parenting in the long run.
+This “life sentence” is peppered with wonderful moments that keep you going.
+Moments when you realize that you might actually be winning at parenting … in the long run.

 They make you laugh.
 My youngest was “threatening” me this evening because I refused to hand over the iPad that I was actually using!
 She looked at me sideways, raised her eyebrows (no idea where she got that from) and said :